 Budapest Parliament

-Thanks to the sensible reconstruction and restoration, which kept the authenticity and integrity of the city centre, two main areas are recognized as Unesco World Heritage sites.
+Thanks to the sensible reconstruction and restoration, which kept the authenticity and integrity of the city centre, two areas are among the Unesco World Heritage sites in Europe.

 The official term of “Budapest, the banks of the Danube and the Buda Castle Quarter” can be easily separated into two parts.